Ten vehicles that helped define a nation now sit under the arches of Union Station, and none of them need a velvet rope to draw a crowd.

 "We wanted to build an experience that makes people stop and interact," said Jennifer Grace, executive director of Imagination Detroit.

-The vehicles are grouped into three themes:
+The vehicles are grouped into three themes: Shaping Pop Culture, American Innovations, and 125 Years of Racing.

-Together they cover everything from breakthrough racing engineering to Ford's wartime and humanitarian work.
+Together, they cover everything from breakthrough racing engineering to Ford's wartime and humanitarian work.

 This gives the exhibit a wider lens compared to your typical product showcase.